mercadopago/devsite-docs/guides/checkout-api-v2/add-new-cards-to-customer.en.md

 # Add new cards to a customer

-If you want to add new cards to a particular customer, just send a POST to the endpoint [/v1/customers/{customer_id}/cards](/developers/en/reference/cards/_customers_customer_id_cards/post) with the new card information and execute the request or, if you prefer, use one of our SDKs below.
+If necessary, it is possible to add new cards to a specific customer.
+To do this, search for the customer and define the new card data using one of the codes available below.

 [[[